Haider180231/Game-World/README.md

 ```

 Make sure that the res directory is in the same directory as the JAR file so that the program can find the necessary resources (e.g., mansion.txt).

+## Using the JAR File

+The JAR file provides several functionalities that you can use to interact with the game world.
+Here is a list of commands you can use:

+**Add a Human-Controlled Player**
+   - **Command**: `add player`
+   - **Description**: Adds a human-controlled player to the game world.
+You will be prompted to enter the player's name and initial coordinates.

+**Move a Player**
+   - **Command**: `move player`
+   - **Description**: Moves a player to a neighboring room.
+You will be prompted to enter the player's name and the new coordinates.

+**Pick Up an Item**
+   - **Command**: `pick item`
+   - **Description**: Allows a player to pick up an item in the current room.
+You will be prompted to enter the player's name.

+**Look Around**
+   - **Command**: `look around`
+   - **Description**: Displays information about the current room and its neighboring rooms.
+You will be prompted to enter the player's name.

+**Display the Map**
+   - **Command**: `display map`
+   - **Description**: Generates and saves a graphical representation of the game world map to a file.
+You will be prompted to enter the output file path.

+**Display Player Information**
+   - **Command**: `display player`
+   - **Description**: Displays the information of a specific player, including their current coordinates and the items they are carrying.

+**Exit the Game**
+   - **Command**: `exit`
+   - **Description**: Exits the game.

+##The example run demonstrates the following functionalities of the game:

+1. Adding a human-controlled player to the game world.
+2. Adding a computer-controlled player to the game world.
+3. The player moving around the world.
+4. The player picking up an item.
+5. The player looking around to see neighboring rooms and items.
+6. Taking turns between multiple players.
+7. Displaying the description of a specific player, including their items and current location.
+8. Displaying information about a specific space in the world, including items and neighboring rooms.
+9. Creating and saving a graphical representation of the world map to the current directory.
+10. Automatically moving the target character around the world after each turn.
+11. Demonstrating the game ending after reaching the maximum number of turns.